alatyshev/s2i-workshop/README.md

     $ oc get is ruby-22-centos7
     $ oc describe is ruby-22-centos7

-And create a second image stream for our application image.
+And also create the image stream for our application image.

     $ oc create -f sinatra-example-is.yaml
     $ oc get is sinatra-example
     $ oc describe is sinatra-example

+The output of the last describe command should show the there are no images currently associated with this stream. (_Tags: <none>_).

+## Build config

-Open a second terminal and run `oc get pods --watch`.
+Open a terminal window and run `oc get pods --watch`.
+Keep this open during the workshop.
 Keeping an eye on this should give you a better idea of what's going on if builds get kicked off etc.

-## Build config

 Now we are are ready to create the build config for our application.
 (If you forked the repo then you need to edit the `sinatra-example-bc.yaml` file first.
 Update the `source.git.uri` field).